Underground Storage Tank

 Compliance Inspection Program

 The federal Energy Policy Act mandates that Underground Storage Tank (UST) systems, except certain heating oil and exempted tank systems, be inspected every 3 years.
-In Connecticut, this represents more than 3,000 sites with more than 12,000 tanks.
+In Connecticut, this represents more than 2,300 sites with approximately 7,000 tanks.

 in order to protect human health and the environment from potential hazards associated with leaks, spills, and releases from underground storage tanks.